jaimeiniesta/metainspector/README.md

     page.to_hash  # { "url"   => "http://markupvalidator.com",
                       "title" => "MarkupValidator :: site-wide markup validation tool", ... }

+The original document is accessible from:

+    page.document         # A String with the contents of the HTML document

-The full scraped document if accessible from:
+And the full scraped document is accessible from:

-    page.document  # Nokogiri doc that you can use it to get any element from the page
+    page.parsed_document  # Nokogiri doc that you can use it to get any element from the page

 ## Options